ndanialy/Loan-Qualifier-App/Starter_Code/loan_qualifier_app/README.md

 ## Installation Guide

-Please perform the following commands before running the app:
+Please run the following commands in your terminal before running the app:
 ```
 pip install fire
 pip install questionary